A bin-spotter’s travelogue

 - Tuesday co-work exhibition space, Berlin Schöneberg, April/May

-- bbh energy & legal consultancy, Berlin Mitte, June-December
+- bbh Law and Energy consultancy, Berlin Mitte, June-December

 - Group show ‘Make Art not Waste’ at Impact Hub Berlin, Kreuzberg 28 March-16 April.